tgruetzm/Owl-Sense/README.md

     * **Location**
       - Recorder - shows the configured Lat/Long set on the recorder(location can be copied by long pressing)
       - Actual - shows the current Lat/Long from your mobile device(location can be copied by long pressing)
-      - Deviation - shows distance between the recorder configured position and your mobile devices location.
+      - Separation - shows distance between the recorder configured position and your mobile devices location.
 This can be useful to ensure the recorder's position closely matches your mobile device.
     * **Buttons**
       - Update - sends the current configuration to the recorder, including the date/time and location.
       - Use Defaults - sets all selections to the default configuration, this will be grayed out if it matches the default.